 If you are having out an outdoor session, I will have scouted out the location before we meet to find the best places to take your photographs.

 I may direct you to stand or sit in certain places, according to where the light is best, but if you have booked me, then you are obviously not after stiff or overly posed photos.
 I take a more documentary/lifestyle approach (as you can see from my portfolio).
 I really want to capture those natural connections between you that make your family unique to who you are.
 So instead of having everyone posing for the camera for the whole session, I encourage you to play or engage in an activity together to get those natural smiles and big, belly laughs.
-I aim to get photos of the whole family together, as well as individual portraits so you have variety in your final gallery.
+My sessions are fun, especially where small children are involved, and I keep things light-hearted and a bit silly to get the best out of you and your children.
+I aim to get photos of the whole family together, as well as individual portraits so you have lots of variety in your final gallery.

 Do I need to tidy up for an in-home session?